-Image: Farmers discussions on how the rain season will be during one of the FAMVACS in Anyangabella Village, Katakwi District.
-Phot credit: NIMFRU project
+Image: Farmers discuss how the rainy season will be during one of the FAMVACS in Anyangabella Village, Katakwi District, Uganda Photo credit: NIMFRU project

 Climate variability and environmental changes have led to an increase in the frequency and severity of floods worldwide.
 In 2020 floods were the most common disaster type with a 23 percent increase in the number of events between 2000 and 2019.
 In Africa floods affected over 7 million people in 2020, the highest since 2006 (CRED, 2020).

 Rural vulnerable communities are most at-risk as they exhibit low coping capacity and the lack of localised tailor-made early warning information (EWI) to inform coping practices.
 If nothing is done, these communities will continue to suffer from the devastating impacts of extreme flood events.

 Investing in people-centred early warning systems is critical in helping ensure that communities have the EWI they need to prepare for flooding.
 Technology has contributed to significant advances in forecasting science which has improved forecast skills and EWI reliability but the communication and use of EWI among the rural communities have not advanced in step.
 What is more, most least developed countries do not have a national forecasting system, making anticipation and preparation even more challenging.

 The potential for effective EWI can be achieved if it is timely, understandable, and instructive in supporting early interventions.
 Information should also be coupled with likely consequences to ensure that targeted early interventions can be designed and prioritised.